-- 8.1.1 The Companies Act 1965 requires the following disclosures by Directors:- - (a) interest in contracts with the Company. - (b) office held or property possessed whereby directly or indirectly duties or interests might be created in conflict with his duties or interests as Director. - (c) interest in shares, debentures, participatory interests, rights and options in the Company or related corporation. - 8.1.2 The Act requires the following disclosures by Directors:- - (a) interest (direct or indirect) in a credit facility from the Company.
+- 8.1.1 The Companies Act requires the following disclosures by Directors:- - 8.1.1.1 interest in contracts with the Company. - 8.1.1.2 office held or property possessed whereby directly or indirectly duties or interests might be created in conflict with his duties or interests as Director. - 8.1.1.3 interest in shares, debentures, participatory interests, rights and options in the Company or related corporation.